fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The more often he feels without acting, the less he will be able ever to act, and, in the long run, the less he will be able to feel.
+  Screwtape

 The greatest weapon against stress is our ability to choose one thought over another.
   William James